-World intellectual Property Office (WIPO) Statistical Report on Trademark Registrations in Indonesia
+World Intellectual Property Office (WIPO) Statistical Report on Trademark Registrations in Indonesia

 In the fast-paced world of intellectual property, trademarks serve as crucial identifiers, distinguishing products, and services in the bustling marketplace.
 By exploring the statistical report on trademark registrations in Indonesia, released by the World Intellectual Property Office (WIPO) as of December 2023, <https://www.wipo.int/edocs/statistics-country-profile/en/id.pdf>, we gain valuable insights into the nation’s changing commercial landscape.
 WIPO has […]